Training of Trainers

 WEVAS® was developed by Neil Butchard, PhD, C. Psych, and Robert Spencler, MA, PA.
-The program is based upon the concept that people have times when they are in an optimal state referred to as the Competent State.
-Sometimes people drop out of this state.
-They move into problem states where they become anxious, agitated, aggressive or even assaultive.
+The program is based upon the concept that people have times when they are in an optimal state, referred to as the Competent State.
+Sometimes people drop out of this state and move into problem states in which they become anxious, agitated, aggressive or even assaultive.
 The communication skills that we use to enable people to return to the competent state are referred to as the WEVAS® Skills.
 This program is designed to help develop and improve these skills.

 WEVAS® Training Format

 The program uses a “process teaching” format that allows staff to identify effective skills that they have already developed and to become aware of the impact of some of their less effective strategies.
 Throughout the training they have the opportunity to share their effective skills with others, to develop new skills, and to practice these.
 They also have the opportunity to develop the tools needed to continue assessing and developing new skills as they work with children/youth/adults.

 The people being trained as facilitators have been chosen by their employers for their leadership and training abilities.
 This is a five-day workshop to certify participants in leading the WEVAS® training program in their respective organizations.